ukm1will/msbackend/readme.txt

 You should see a message from the backend controller.

+Notes: The frontend part of the master scoreboard application runs within a tomcat server.
+If the tomcat is running on the local machine it runs on port 8080.
+Therefore, if we are to interact with the frontend during development we need to run this backend on a different port.

+We can set 'SERVER_PORT=9090' as an environment variable in the configuration, if running from the IDE, or if running from the command line:
+$ java -Dserver.port=9090 -jar target/msBackEnd-1.0-SNAPSHOT.jar

 When deploying to AWS bear in mind the following:

 Platform: Java 8 running on 64bit Amazon Linux/2.10.0